bioinfodlsu/regulated-cell-death-playground/README.md

 1. Set up the R dependencies:

    - Most IDEs, such as [RStudio](https://posit.co/download/rstudio-desktop/), will automatically prompt you to install the required dependencies when you open a notebook.
 These dependencies are typically downloaded via [CRAN](https://cran.r-project.org/).
-   - However, some bioinformatics-specific dependencies are not available at CRAN and have to be downloaded using Bioconductor.
-To download these dependencies in one go, run `install-dependencies.r`
+   - However, some bioinformatics-specific dependencies are not available at CRAN and have to be downloaded via [Bioconductor](https://www.bioconductor.org/).
+To download them in one go, run `install-dependencies.r`

 1. Set up the Python dependencies: